Marketing Cloud, Trailhead...

 - Unlimited Edition

-Salesforce.com is only delivered through the cloud as software-as-a-service (SaaS).
-On the one hand, that means there is never any need to pour cash reserves into hardware and software purchases upfront.
-On the other hand, a strictly SaaS platform limits network architecture options.
-Private cloud, on-premises, or hybrid cloud architectures, which some enterprises prefer — are incompatible.
+Salesforce CRM is delivered through the cloud as software as a service (SaaS).
+On one hand, that means there is never any need to pour cash reserves into hardware and software purchases.
+On the other, a strictly SaaS platform limits network architecture options.
+Private cloud, on-premises, or hybrid cloud architectures — which some enterprises prefer — are incompatible.
 Your users access your Salesforce instance via web browsers and our mobile apps, and we take care of the rest — from regular software updates to keeping your customer data secure in our cloud.

-Salesforce specifically targets a range of industries, such as financial services, healthcare, life sciences, communications, retail, media, government, manufacturing, automotive, higher education, and nonprofit.
+Salesforce works with a range of industries, including financial services, healthcare, life sciences, communications, retail, media, government, manufacturing, automotive, higher education, and nonprofit.
 Several major CRM competitors target some of the same industries.
-However, while the competition may be intense this is not so much a threat but a fact that there's no room for complacency.
-The same holds true of small and mid-sized Salesforce competitors, but maybe to a lesser degree since the smaller competitors lack the same breadth.
+However, other CRM vendors can’t match the breadth of Salesforce’s reach, nor the depth of our industry-specific features and expertise.

 Social media integration

-Not only does Salesforce integrate with Microsoft Outlook, Word, and Excel, it also integrates with social media sites like Facebook, Twitter, and LinkedIn.
-Tools like Essentials social media integration eliminate the need to toggle between the CRM and other productivity tools.
-Others have limited connectivity.
+Not only does Salesforce integrate with Microsoft Outlook, Word, and Excel; it also integrates with social media sites like Facebook, Twitter, and LinkedIn.
+Tools like Essentials social media integration eliminate the need to toggle between the CRM and other productivity apps.
+Salesforce competitors have limited connectivity.
 For example, Microsoft and Oracle offer some social media capabilities, but their products don’t offer Salesforce’s range of integrations with social media platforms and tools.